untwisted/untwisted/BOOK.md

 It will occur an event named 'add' and it will carry the arguments (1, 2).
 Whatever handle that is mapped to the event 'add' will be processed.

-The 'handle_exception' decorator is used to get an event-exception like (CalcParser.handle_found, ValueError).
+The handle_exception decorator is used to get an event-exception like (CalcParser.handle_found, ValueError).
 If one of the clients sends a message like:

 ~~~
 add 1 2 x
 ~~~

-It will raise an exception 'ValueError' inside handle_found then it will be turned into an event that can be trigged by other handles.
-In the example, the event (CalcParser.handle_found, ValueError) was mapped to the handle 'on_error' that sends back the exception to the client.
+It will raise an exception ValueError inside handle_found then it will be turned into an event that can be trigged by other handles.
+In the example, the event (CalcParser.handle_found, ValueError) was mapped to the handle on_error that sends back the exception to the client.

-The code below is used to destroy the 'Spin' instance then close the underlying socket.
+The code below is used to destroy the Spin instance then close the underlying socket.

 ~~~python
     def handle_close(self, client, err):